 ORP sensors work by measuring the dissolved oxygen.
 More contaminants in the water result in less dissolved oxygen because the organics are consuming the oxygen and therefore lowering the ORP level.
 The higher the ORP level, the more ability the water has to destroy foreign contaminants such as microbes or carbon-based contaminants.
 The chart below identifies ORP values for various applications.

 Visit Amazon.com to purchase ORP meters that you prefer.

 The ORP chart on the right show the safe levels for swimming pools and hot tubs.
-To additionally treat algae and other pathogens, maintaining an ORP level of 700+ mV is recommended.
+To additionally treat algae and biofilm, maintaining an ORP level of 700+ mV is recommended.